-Advice For The Means Test From Florida Bankruptcy Lawyers
+Advice for the Means Test from Jacksonville Bankruptcy Lawyers

 The Means Test

 Under the bankruptcy laws that went into effect in October 2005, all debtors are required to file a Means Test Calculation along with their bankruptcy petition, schedules and statements, and other required documents.

 Generally, a means test is performed by looking at all of the debtor’s income for six months preceding the date of filing, determining the average monthly income, and multiplying that figure by twelve.

 The resulting figure is then compared to the median income in the state of Florida for a household of similar size.
 If the debtor is over the median income, then further tests are conducted to determine how much, if any, disposable income the debtor has at the end of the month.
 Often the disposable income must be dedicated over the life of the bankruptcy plan to paying unsecured creditors.
 This analysis is completed by your attorney.